meansash/self_research_1/README.md

 - ViT Pretrained : An evaluation of pretrained Vision Transformer models implemented using the `timm` library
 - further experiments and results will be added in future updates....

+Each model has been implemented and tested on standard datasets (e.g., CIFAR-10, CIFAR-100, ImageNet1k) to compare performance metrics such as accuracy and error rates.

 ## Repository Structure
 ```bash
 /self_research_1